 You need to get your audience’s attention.
 Unfortunately, in the increasingly competitive digital space, that’s only becoming more difficult.
-Businesses combined to spend $88 billion on digital ads in 2017, and that number will only grow in the coming years.
+Worldwide, businesses were predicted to spend $336 billion on digital advertising in 2020, and that number will only grow in the coming years.

 And yet, none of this means that you can’t leverage digital ads for brand success.
 Instead of throwing money into the void, having a full understanding of the concept (and how it can work) will help you build a better strategy of differentiating your paid ads and growing your business as a result.